suits-rpg/rules/lib/rules/combat.md

 You can choose whether to use one or two cards after looking at your cards.

-* If you successfully defend, they can still act on their turn with the second card.
+* If you successfully defend, you can still act on their turn with the second card.
 * if your opponent wins the contest, you lose their ability to act on their action, and must discard the other card.
   (i.e., if you both overdraw you can still act.)
 * If you are playing with a single deck, the defender must return their card to the deck and draws a single card for their action.

-If you are engaged when you have no cards left, you can draw a one or two cards from the deck in defense; however, if you draw two cards, you _must_ use the sum of the cards, or overdraw and lose the contest.
+If you are engaged when you have no cards left, you can draw a one or two cards (your choice) from the deck in defense; however, if you draw two cards, you _must_ use the sum of the cards, or overdraw and lose the contest.

 The option to respond defensively is not available to the person who initiated a contest.

+#### Two Item Defense

+If you have a shield or a second weapon in hand, and are outnumbered, you can defend one hand to hand attack with two cards on someone elses' action _and_ engage someone _else_ on your action, also with two cards.
+Or vice versa; you can engage with someone else on their action, and defend with two cards on yours.

 ### Engagement

+Engagement is when you, on your turn, decide to attack someone else.
+* If they have not engaged since their last action, they can decide to counter engage you as well.
+  If this is the case, one or the other of you is going to get hit, unless you both overdraw.
+* If your opponent opts NOT to engage (or cannot as they have engaged someone else since their turn, _or_ have an unready weapon) then there are two possible results: 1) you hit them, 2) you don't.

 Once you have begun a contest with a person, you can only disengage if

 * your opponent(s) is/are outnumbered by your allies
-* all your opponents did not attack you last round, or overdrew their attack
+* all your opponents did not attack you last round, or overdrew their attack.

 #### Power Phase